very-cool-name/blog-from-scratch/part_i.md

 };
 ```

-I think the best way to understand this recursion is try to understand what compiler has to generate for specific example.
+I think the best way to understand this recursion is trying to understand what compiler has to generate for specific example.

 ```cpp
 // For following definition